 Day 4 – Vision, mission, first steps to market

-Every day local experts attended the workshop to give inspirational talks.
-These special contributions were key to learning about the speakers’ experiences, reflecting on the challenges of the current project and gaining new ideas on how to take the next steps forward.
+Each day local experts attended the workshop to give inspirational presentations.
+These special contributions were key to learning about the speakers’ experiences which reflected on the challenges of the current project and provided suggestions for new ideas for moving forward.#

-Furthermore, one important aspect of Impact Week is that the work will continue, by building on the spirit and the outcomes of the workshop and by taking the ideas developed during those five days to the next level.
-Therefore, 8 out of the 17 teams will get the chance to be part of the new ANU accelerator that will help the teams to bring their ideas to reality.
-Additionally, Kenyan experts in social entrepreneurship will mentor the students in the upcoming month.
+One essential aspect of Impact Week is that the the ambition for social change will continue beyond the closure of the even by building upon the energy and developing the tangible outcomes from the 5-day workshops to the next level.
+Eight out of the 17 teams will therefore receive an opportunity to be a part of the new ANU accelerator program which aims to help teams to translate their ideas into reality.
+Additionally, Kenyan experts in Social Entrepreneurship will mentor the students in the upcoming month.

 - 1st place: E4E

 A platform for young people graduating from school that helps them to find jobs and trainings to fit the employers requirements